-Routing in networking means the connection of WANs and LANs to a router and configuring logical network addresses such as IP addresses to all the host on the internetwork to enable communication across the network is a form of routing.
+The connection of WANs and LANs to a network router and configuring it with logical network addresses (IP address) to all the host on the internetwork to enable communication across the network is a form of routing.

 To enable routing between inter-networks, you need a router.
 If your network have no router it means you not routing and cannot deliver a packet from one inter-network to another.

 Routers are generally known as intermediate systems, which operates at the network layer of the OSI reference model, routers are devices used to connects two or more networks (IP networks) or a LAN to the Internet.

 The router is responsible for the delivery of packets across different networks.
 The destination of the IP packet might be a web server in another country or an e-mail server on the local area network.
 It is the responsibility of the router to deliver those packets in a timely manner.
 The effectiveness of internetwork communications depends on the ability of routers to forward packets in the most efficient way possible.